yoniamde1/alx-system_engineering-devops/0x00-shell_basics/README.md

 6.Welcome | Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 7.Betty in my first directory | Move the file betty from /tmp/ to /tmp/my_first_directory 8.Bye bye betty | Delete the file betty.
+9.9.
+Bye bye My first directory | Delete the directory my_first_directory that is in the /tmp directory.